Nebulisers for the Surgery & Hospital

-The nebuliser, also referred to as an inhalation device or inhalator, nebulises medications and is used for respiratory therapy e.g. for acute or chronic lung and bronchial diseases.
-The nebuliser creates an aerosol from the inhalation solution (inhalate), which is inhaled by the patient through a nose or mouthpiece.
-The nebuliser mouthpiece is connected to the nebuliser via a connecting tube.
-The advantage to moist nebulising, as opposed to dry inhalation, is the side effect of respiratory tract moisturisation.
+While dosage aerosols can be used on the go if needed, nebulisers are commonly used for stationary aerosol therapy in the surgery, hospital or at home.
+The advantage of moist nebulising, as opposed to dry inhalation, is the effect of respiratory tract moisturisation.
 Dry mucous membranes could be the result or corollary of respiratory diseases and often lead to a worsening of the conditions.
 Moisturisation of the mucous membranes during inhalation supports the natural cleaning function and immune defense system, which encourages the recovery process.

 Aerosol Production with Ultrasound, Nozzles or a Resonating Diaphragm

 Depending on the size of the nebuliser created aerosol drops, the inhalator can be applied for various illnesses.
-Larger inhalate drops (bigger than 15 micrometers) only reach the upper respiratory tract so that illnesses of the upper respiratory tract (e.g. laryngitis, pharyngitis) can be treated.
+Larger inhalate drops (bigger than 15 micrometers) only reach the upper airway, so that illnesses of the upper respiratory tract (e.g. laryngitis, pharyngitis) can be treated.

-Nebulisers Provide Targeted Medication Administration
+Nebulisers provide Targeted Medication Administration

-Nebulisers Specially Designed for Children and Babys
+Nebulisers Specially Designed for Children and Babies

 There are special nebulisers that are focused on the needs of little patients, in regards to design and functionality, such as the paediatric nebuliser "Sami the Seal" with cute seal design and particularly short nebulisation times.
 A special paediatric mask, such as the Pacifier Mask, can further ease the inhalation process.
 In comparison to an adult mask, this mask is better suited for a child's face.